Aller au contenu

 Pu'er and Seasons: Which Tea for Which Moment

-In Chinese thought, one does not drink the same tea in summer and winter.
-It's not a matter of personal taste, but a matter of balance.
-Traditional Chinese medicine classifies every food, every drink, every plant according to its nature: hot, cool, warm, or neutral.
-Tea is no exception to this classification.
+In Chinese thought, one doesn't drink the same tea in summer and winter.
+It's not a matter of personal taste; it's a matter of balance.
+Traditional Chinese medicine classifies every food, every drink, every plant according to its nature, tropism, and action profile: hot, cool, warm, or neutral, tonifying, dispersing, acting on the stomach or the head.
+Tea is no exception to this framework.
 And Pu'er, depending on whether it is raw or fermented, does not have the same nature.

 Hot and Cold: The Chinese Framework

-Chinese medicine classifies foods according to five natures: cold, cool, neutral, warm, hot.
-These do not describe physical temperature but the effect produced in the body after consumption.
-A very hot green tea, in this logic, remains a tea of a cool nature: even when drunk piping hot, it produces a refreshing internal sensation a few minutes after ingestion.
+Chinese medicine classifies foods according to five natures—cold, cool, neutral, warm, hot—which do not describe physical temperature but rather the effect produced in the body after consumption.
+A very hot green tea, in this logic, remains a cool nature tea: even when drunk scalding hot, it produces an internal cooling sensation a few minutes after ingestion.
 This is a subtle distinction, but it is at the heart of the Chinese approach to tea.

 The degree of oxidation and fermentation largely determines a tea's nature.
 The less it is processed, the cooler it is.
 The more it is oxidized, fermented, or roasted, the warmer its nature.
 This is a continuous gradient, from green tea (the coolest) to fermented Pu'er (one of the warmest).
 To better understand these transformations, our article on the stages of Pu'er production details the process.